-From what I’ve read the Bronica ETRS I get the impression that it is considered the “lesser wanted” of the Bronica family.
+From what I’ve read the Bronica ETRS I get the impression that it is considered the “lesser wanted camera” of the Bronica family.
 I really don’t know why.
-A ready to go setup can be has easily now for sub £200, probably nearer the £150 mark if you shop around.
+A ready-to-go setup can be had easily these days for less than £200, probably nearer the £150 mark if you shop around.
 I know I picked mine up for £175 with two lenses, a metered prism and the speed grip.
 That’s cheap for entry into the quality end of the medium format market – sorry Holga/Diana users…they don’t count…today at least…!

-Fully loaded up this camera is a monster compared to the rest of the cameras in my regular rotation.
-My full setup weighs 1.9kgs – body, winder, finder and a 50mm lens.
-Without the lens it comes in at slightly under 1.5kg.
+Fully loaded, this camera is a monster compared to the rest of the cameras in my regular rotation.
+My full setup weighs 1.9kgs – body, winder, AE-II prism finder and a 50mm lens.
+Without the lens, it comes in at slightly under 1.5kg.
 That’s quite a lot I think for a camera setup.
 For comparison, a Hasselblad 500CM, without a lens weighs 601 grams according to Ken Rockwell.

 The ETRS was introduced by Zenza Bronica in early 1979 I believe as the replacement to the ETR.
 It as standard takes 120 roll film and creates a 6×4.5cm image, allowing you to get 15 shots per roll.
 That’s landscape format, not portrait.

 The Bronica ETRS is essentially the same as the earlier ETR but Bronica added electrical contacts to the viewfinder to use the AE-II and AE-III metered finders, and they also added a two-position shutter release lock.

 I’ve never personally used an ETR model, so I cannot vouch for any other differences that there may be.
 There were supposedly two versions of ETRS released during its time, the early version is of metal construction and the later is known as the “plastic” version.
 I’ve never used the later version, I assume its new nickname comes from its build.